Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 When landing out, try to land in to wind if you can, and if there's a field of crop then try and land close to the edge, in the crop.
 The crop will hopefully stop any damage, and if you've landed on the edge of the field then the glider shouldn't be too hard to locate.
 Hopefully...

 Other tips for RC slope soaring

 - Judging the wind strength is very important - too strong and you'll have trouble launching and controlling your glider, too weak and the glider won't gain enough altitude for a successful flight.
-If this happens, you might end up with a long walk down to the base of the slope to retrieve your model!

 - Don't fly downwind (with the wind) for too long if you can help it.
 An rc glider will quickly lose lift flying downwind, and it's not always easy to regain lost altitude.

-- If you're going for long-duration slope soaring sessions, don't forget about the radio control gear batteries!
+- If you're going for long-duration rc slope soaring sessions, don't forget about the radio control gear batteries!
 If they die, so does your glider.

 - If you're completely new to rc slope soaring, try and fly from a gentler slope rather than a steep one.

 - If you're flying from a cliff top, be very confident about the conditions before you throw your glider off the cliff and out over the sea.